 Got Your 6 is a campaign of Be The Change, Inc.—a 501(c)(3) nonprofit organization under federal tax guidelines.
 Donations made to Got Your 6 are tax deductible to the extent allowed by law.

-All clothing featured and sold in the online store for Got Your 6 is made in the United States.
-All purchases directly support the work of Got Your 6 to empower veterans and strengthen communities.
+All products sold in the online store for Got Your 6 directly support the work of Got Your 6 to empower veterans and strengthen communities.

 Because of their partnership with Got Your 6, our nonprofit partners receive millions of dollars in in-kind support and direct financial support.